nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy.md

 GET https:/[proxy_server]/https://[provider_server]/[fhir_base]/[fhir_request]
 ```

-A numder of Spine specific HTTP headers also need to be populated with the intended Spine interactionID and system ASIDs.
+A number of Spine specific HTTP headers also need to be populated with the intended Spine interactionID and system ASIDs.

 | Header               | Value |
 |----------------------|-------|